EinMix: universal toolkit for advanced MLP architectures¶

 But EinMix

-provides an astonishing amount of other possibilities!
+provides an astonishing amount of other possibilities!.
+Let me mention some examples:

-Mixing within patch on a grid¶
+Mixing within a patch on a grid¶

 What if you make mixing 'local' in space?
 Completely doable: